 The RAS High School curriculum qualifies students to earn a US High School Diploma.
 Student choice in all subject areas allows students to tailor their High School diploma to meet the requirements of desired future studies.
 Rigorous courses delivered with a focus on the RAS General Learning Outcomes are offered at varying levels of difficulty and commitment.
-The Advanced Placement (AP) offerings designed by the US College Board culminate in external examinations qualifying students for entry to their university of choice.
-Beginning in Grade 10 students work with a High School Guidance Counselor to assist in suitable course selection for potential university requirement.
+RAS offers Advanced Placement (AP) courses designed by the US College Board, which provide students the opportunity to earn university credits and gain a competitive edge in college admissions.
+Beginning in 10th Grade, students work with a High School Guidance Counselor to assist in suitable course selection for potential university requirements.
 Graduation from RAS is, in itself, a passport to potential entry to virtually every university across the globe.

 US High School Diploma